 Room 310, 805 21st St NW, Washington DC

-The theme of this year's PPI is “Policies and Practices that Promote Student Development: Policy Directions for the Nation.”
+The theme of this year's PPI is “Policies and Practices that Promote Student Behavior and Learning: Directions for the Nation.”

 The 2013 GW/NASP Public Policy Institute will feature a 3-day basic training for school psychologists, school counselors, teachers, principals and others committed to promoting safe and healthy school environments from Wednesday–Friday, July 17–19, 2013 on the GW campus in Washington, DC.
 GW graduate students and any other participants taking the institute for graduate semester credit will engage in a 5-day experience that continues on Monday–Tuesday July 22–23, 2013.
 The 3-day basic training will focus on building the foundational knowledge of grassroots advocacy and federal education policy while the 5-day experience will look more closely at the development of administrative policy and procedure and its impact on students and school organizational system.
 Participants will gain first-hand knowledge of the legislative policy process through presentations made by nationally known experts and policy makers, a Capitol Hill experience visiting their elected officials and observing Congress in action, and through discussion and networking with education professionals and graduate students.